Here, you will find a list of frequently asked questions.

 KERN provides translation and interpreting services in all world languages.
-You can find an overview of all of our languages in our language overview.
+See our language overview for a list of all the languages we work with.

-Yes, since our foundation, KERN has kept to the principle of only allowing qualified native speakers to translate into the target language.
+Yes, since its founding, KERN Global Language Services has kept to the principle of only allowing qualified native speakers to translate into the target language.
 Similarly, only native speakers edit and proofread the translations.

-Simultaneous, conference or negotiation interpreting for a single person, which is interpreted quietly, so as not to have a negative impact on the general proceedings.
+Simultaneous, conference or liaison interpreting for a single person that is done quietly, so as not to have a negative impact on the general proceedings.

 In simultaneous interpreting, the interpreter interprets simultaneously and continuously into the target language, using either simultaneous interpreting equipment in a booth or directly by whispering.
-In order to guarantee a high level of understanding during the precious interpreting time, the simultaneous interpreter must prepare carefully.
+In order to guarantee good comprehension during the precious interpreting time, the simultaneous interpreters must prepare carefully.
 Conference interpreting can be either simultaneous or consecutive.

 This is a form of interpreting used mainly for meetings or negotiations, particularly at a high level and in court.
 Longer or shorter passages of text are interpreted with a time delay, i.e. the interpreter makes notes during the presentation and then produces the text in the target language.

-To help the interpreter prepare a topic in the run-up to a conference, the interpreters ideally need the following documents:
+To help the interpreters prepare for a topic in the run-up to a conference, they ideally need the following documents:

 That may be possible.
-However, not everyone who can speak a foreign language is necessarily able to produce skilled translations.
-Being able to translate needs more than just the ability to speak a language or a long stay abroad.
-Translators and interpreters not only need a talent for languages, but are also mediators between cultures.
-Professional specialist translators have excellent linguistic training, are specialized in specific areas and only translate texts into their native language, so that they can reproduce all aspects of the original text in the translation with the necessary feel for the language.
+However, not everyone who can speak a foreign language is necessarily able to produce translations competently.
+Being able to translate requires more than just the ability to speak a language or having had a long stay abroad.
+Translators and interpreters not only need a talent for languages, but they also need to be mediators between cultures.
+Professional specialist translators have excellent linguistic training, are specialized in certain areas and only translate texts into their native language.
+This means that they can reproduce all aspects of the original text in the translation with the necessary feel for the language.

 The prices of a translation depend on the size and difficulty of the text.
-If applicable, the urgency of the translation is another aspect that plays a role in determining the price.
-KERN will gladly provide you with a non-binding, free quote, for example via our online form.
+In some cases, the urgency of the translation is another aspect that plays a role in determining the price.
+KERN Global Language Services will gladly provide you with a non-binding, free quote, for example via our online form.

 KERN can work on all kinds of documents, regardless of the size, format and deadline.
 The standard processing time for a translation is approx. 8-10 pages per translator per day.
 The time taken to complete a project can be reduced by increasing the number of translators involved in the project, with a surcharge if necessary.

 The express surcharge for express and weekend translations amounts to 25-100% of the respective price per line or lump sum price, depending on the urgency of the translation.
-KERN would be happy to check your specifically required deadline on the basis of a project.
-Please contact KERN AG to arrange an appointment via our .
+KERN Global Language Services would be happy to check your specifically required deadline, based on the project in question.
+Please contact KERN Global Language Services for scheduling!

-All the documents and information which you make accessible to KERN during our partnership will, of course, be treated as confidential.
-KERN takes all the necessary and appropriate measures to prevent third parties from becoming aware of this information or these documents and/or making use of these documents and information.
-On request, KERN is happy to sign a confidentiality agreement with you.
+All the documents and information which you make accessible to KERN Global Language Services during our partnership will, of course, be treated as confidential.
+KERN Global Language Services takes all the necessary and appropriate measures to prevent third parties from becoming aware of this information or these documents and/or making use of these documents and information.
+If you wish, KERN Global Language Services is happy to sign an NDA/ confidentiality agreement with you.

 The translated documents can be delivered as a printout, a zip file, a CD-ROM or as a direct transfer of data via email or an FTP server.
-We also create and store a backup copy of all the files.
+We can also create and archive a backup copy of all the files if you desire this.

 Do you have the Across Language Server and want to work with us via crossGrid?
 Translations using Across can be uploaded directly to your Across server as a crossGrid package or sent to you by email as a GRU file.

-To make it easier to place orders, KERN has developed a portal called clicktranslate™ in the field of process management for translation services.
+To make it easier to place orders, KERN Global Language Services has developed a portal called clicktranslate™ in the field of process management for translation services.
 On the website www.clicktranslate.net, the portal is available for your use 24 hours a day, 7 days a week.

-Of course; you can also contact KERN by email, fax or post.
-Or look for your language team at a KERN Office.
-KERN looks forward to your visit!
+Of course, you can also contact KERN Global Language Services by email, fax or post.
+Or you can visit your language team at a KERN office.
+KERN Global Language Services looks forward to your visit!

-Yes, KERN would be happy to take on the translation or full localization of your website or software.
-Further information can be found here
+Yes, KERN Global Language Services would be happy to take on the translation or full localization of your website or software.
+You will find more information on website translation here.

 KERN supports all established file formats.
-As well as MS Word for Windows, KERN works with and delivers texts in PowerPoint, Excel, Acrobat, QuarkXpress, Photoshop, InDesign, FrameMaker, Pagemaker, Interleaf, Illustrator or other formats, irrespective of the platform: Windows, Mac OS, UNIX.
-When placing your order, you simply have to tell the project manager your desired format and KERN AG will deliver the text in the format of your choice (with a possible surcharge where required).
+Apart from Microsoft Word for Windows, KERN Global Language Services works on and delivers texts in PowerPoint, Excel, Acrobat, QuarkXpress, Photoshop, InDesign, FrameMaker, Pagemaker, Interleaf, Illustrator or other formats, irrespective of the platform: Windows, Mac OS, UNIX.
+When placing your order, you simply have to tell the project manager your desired format and KERN will deliver the text in the format of your choice (with a possible surcharge where required).

-The Portable Document Format (PDF is a cross-platform file format, which can be used to reproduce electronic documents, regardless of the original application programme, but which cannot be directly edited.
+The Portable Document Format (PDF) is a cross-platform file format, which can be used to reproduce electronic documents, regardless of the original application program, but documents cannot be directly edited.
 A PDF file cannot be worked on without drastic conversion work and/or reproduction efforts.
 Extracting text from a PDF file or converting PDF files using OCR software is sometimes possible, but this does not keep the formatting, and the textual alignment can be lost for files with a complex structure.